defog-ai/cloud-workers-bigquery-ingest/README.md

 ## Roadmap
 - [Done] Create a front-end JS script for capturing data
 - [Done] Create a serverless function for capturing pageviews data
-- [Todo] Add capture of custom event data to the front-end JS script and the serverless function
+- [Done] Add capture of custom event data to the front-end JS script and the serverless function